Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Experimental Analysis

-For the second task, we also train models on incomplete versions of graphs where $15\%$ of edges were removed: $5\%$ for validation set and $10\%$ for test set.
-However, removed edges are all \textit{unidirectional}, i.e. $(i,j)$ exists but not $(j,i)$.
-In this setting, the reverse node pairs are included in validation and test sets and constitute negative samples.
+For the second task, we also train models on incomplete versions of graphs where $15\%$ of edges were removed: $5\%$ for the validation set and $10\%$ for the test set.
+However, removed edges are all \textit{unidirectional}, i.e., $(i,j)$ exists but not $(j,i)$.
+The reverse node pairs are included in the validation and test sets in this setting.
+They constitute negative samples.
 In other words, all node pairs from validation and test sets are included in \textit{both} directions.
-As for \textit{general directed link prediction} task, we evaluate the performance of our models on a binary classification task consisting in discriminating actual edges from fake ones, and therefore evaluate the ability of our models to correctly reconstruct $A_{ij} = 1$ and $A_{ji} = 0$ \textit{simultaneously}.
+As for \textit{general directed link prediction} task, we evaluate the performance of our models on a binary classification task consisting in identifying actual edges from fake ones, and therefore evaluate the ability of our models to correctly reconstruct $A_{ij} = 1$ and $A_{ji} = 0$ \textit{simultaneously}.

 This task has been presented in \cite{zhou2017scalable} under the name \textit{biased negative samples link prediction}.
-It is more challenging w.r.t. general link direction, as the ability to reconstruct asymmetric relationships is more crucial.
-Therefore, models ignoring directionality and only learning from symmetric graph proximity, such as standard graph AE and VAE, will fail in such a setting (they would always return $\hat{A}_{ij} = \hat{A}_{ji}$).
+It is more challenging than general link direction, as the ability to reconstruct asymmetric relations is now crucial.
+Models ignoring directionality and only learning the symmetric graph proximity, such as standard graph AE and VAE, will fail in such a setting (they would always return $\hat{A}_{ij} = \hat{A}_{ji}$).